Edition for Web Developers — Last Updated 3 June 2023

 Let finalSandboxFlags be the union of targetSnapshotParams's sandboxing flags and policyContainer's CSP list's CSP-derived sandboxing flags.

-Let coop be a new cross-origin opener policy.
+Let coop be a new opener policy.

 Set navigationParams to a new navigation params, with